X

 • Provençal thyme – Smaller leaves with a strong aroma; compact 12-inch (30 cm) growth.

 Want to expand your herb garden even more?
 Here’s my guide to growing oregano and how to grow rosemary successfully.
 Want a quick visual reference?
-My Visual Guide for Low Desert Herbs makes it easy to see which herbs to grow and when at a glance.
+My Visual Guide for Low Desert Herbs makes it easy to see at a glance which herbs to grow and when.

 2. Time It Right for a Head Start